straszydto/GNOR_V4/README.md

 Using ZIP files from the **Releases** page is recommended because they provide a specific tested version of the library rather than the latest development snapshot from the repository.

+### Step 6 - Install the Ez-FET Lite Debugger Driver (MSP-EXP430F5529LP only)

+If you are using the **MSP-EXP430F5529LP**, you must install the TI Ez-FET Lite USB debugger driver before the board will be recognized by your computer.

+1. Download the driver installer: [ti_msp430driver_setup_1.0.1.1.exe](https://github.com/UCFInnovationLab/GNOR_V4/blob/main/docs/ti_msp430driver_setup_1.0.1.1.exe)
+2. Run the installer and follow the on-screen prompts.
+3. Once installation is complete, plug in your MSP-EXP430F5529LP via USB.
+4. Verify that the board is recognized by your computer before continuing.

+> **Note:** This driver is only required for the MSP-EXP430F5529LP.
+Skip this step if you are using the MSP-EXP432P401R or ESP32.

-### Step 6 - Restart the Arduino IDE and Verify Installation
+### Step 7 - Restart the Arduino IDE and Verify Installation

 1. Close the Arduino IDE.
 2. Reopen the Arduino IDE.